 Indoor cycle bikes have taken the home fitness revolution by storm.
 Cycle bikes are affordable, space-efficient, and perfect for any fitness level.

-Cycle bikes typically come equipped with a performance monitor.
+Stationary Bike typically come equipped with a performance monitor.
 The performance monitor displays standard metrics like speed, distance, calories burned, heart rate, time, and cadence to help keep track of your performance.

 While each metric is important and gives insight into how you performed during your ride, this article will focus on cadence, what it is and how to improve it.